Effective Pest Management in Routine Cleaning and Maintenance for a Healthy School Environment

-- Pesticides addresses topics from across EPA, such as health and safety, environmental effects, ways to control pests, regulations, compliance and enforcement, and more.
+- EPA's Pesticides addresses topics such as health and safety, environmental effects, ways to control pests, regulations, compliance and enforcement, and more.
 The website includes state and regional contacts as well as activities for kids.

 - EPA's Model K-12 School Environmental Health Program provides guidance for schools and school districts that are beginning to develop, or are strengthening, a school environmental health program, including the key steps for implementing a program and practical actions that schools can take to address a wide range of environmental issues associated with building design, construction and maintenance.

-- Sensible Steps for Healthier School Environments by EPA provides an overview of issues related to pesticides and pest management in schools.
+- EPA's Sensible Steps for Healthier School Environments provides an overview of issues related to pesticides and pest management in schools.